jacobobryant/biff/slate/source/index.html.md

 ### Receiving transactions

-Receiving transactions from the front end is trivial with a websockets:
+Receiving transactions from the front end is trivial with websockets:

 ```clojure
 ; front end